Sonny Dykes: 2022

 On November 29, 2021, Dykes was announced as the new head coach of the TCU Horned Frogs, flying across the Metroplex from Dallas to Fort Worth in a helicopter that landed on the field at Amon G. Carter Stadium for an introductory ceremony ahead of the official press conference, which was held the next day.
 Dykes becomes the third coach to lead both the Texas Christian Horned Frogs and the Southern Methodist Mustangs; Ewing Y. Freeland and Matty Bell also led both programs in the century-old Iron Skillet match-up.
 Dykes won his debut with the Horned Frogs in a 38–13 victory over Colorado.
 TCU finished the 2022 regular season with a 12–0 record but lost the 2022 Big 12 Championship Game against the Kansas State Wildcats in overtime.
 Despite the loss, the Horned Frogs were ranked third in the final College Football Playoff rankings and defeated the Michigan Wolverines 51–45 in the Fiesta Bowl.
 They subsequently lost the College Football National Championship Game to Georgia 65–7.
 For his coaching success in the 2022 season, Dykes won numerous awards.
 He earned the AFCA Coach of the Year, AP Coach of the Year, Big 12 Coach of the Year, Eddie Robinson Coach of the Year, Home Depot Coach of the Year, Bear Bryant Coach of the Year, and Walter Camp Coach of the Year Awards.

-2023-Present
+2023–present

 TCU opened the 2023 season ranked #17 before being upset by Colorado and a debuting Deion Sanders.
-The Horned Frogs could not recover from this loss, and finished just 5-7 in 2023.
+The Horned Frogs could not recover from this loss, and finished just 5–7 in 2023.

-TCU enjoyed more sustained success under Dykes in 2024, finishing with a 9-4 record and a blowout 34-3 win in the New Mexico Bowl.
+TCU enjoyed more sustained success under Dykes in 2024, finishing with a 9–4 record and a blowout 34–3 win in the New Mexico Bowl.
+In the 2025 season, he led the team to a 8–4 mark in the regular season.
+The season ended with a 30–27 overtime win over USC in the Alamo Bowl.